lgmorand/hackaton-intelligent-app/docs/workshop.md

 # Build a multi-tasking assistant with Azure OpenAI

+## Introduction

+Welcome to this hands-on lab where you are going to play with Azure and create your own multi-task assistant.
+Please read **carefully** any line of this lab as it will guide you to success.

 ## Pre-requisites

 Before starting this lab, be sure to set your Azure environment :